kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

     - The similarities were extraordinary.
     - Was all of his murderousness egged on via online manipulation and fake communications?

-- I have to surmise that this account was run by Hazel and Sandra Smith, or their British honey-trapping gang connections.
+- I have to surmise that this account was run by Hazel and Sandra Smith, or their British honey-trapping gang counterparts.

 ## 20th March